arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 - **Extended functionality**: The additional memory space allows more complex applications to be developed and run on your Portenta C33.
 This application includes data logging, image processing, audio processing, and executing complex algorithms.
 - **Firmware updates**: The MX25L12833F QSPI Flash memory can also store firmware or software updates for your Arduino board.
 This means you can update the firmware without requiring a complete reprogramming of the board.

-The Arduino Renesas Core has built-in libraries and drivers that let you use the onboard QSPI Flash memory immediately.
+The Arduino Renesas Core has built-in libraries and drivers that immediately let you use the onboard QSPI Flash memory.
 Let's walk through an example code demonstrating some of the onboard Flash memory capabilities; the main tasks performed in the sketch are initializing the Flash memory, writing to a file, and reading from a file.

 ```arduino
 /**